Frequently Asked Questions about Nkwúkwma Pemberton

 What is the status of the existing mountain bike and hiking trails in terms of the development?

-The existing trails of Fat Tug (Section 56 authorization).
-Banjo, Shots Fired and Chaos are for the most part outside of the development sites.
+The existing trails of Fat Tug (Section 57 authorization).
+Banjo, Shots Fired and Chaos are for the most part outside of the development sites and are not authorized yet they are recognized within the Pemberton Valley Recreational Trails Master Plan.
 The access road to Fat Tug and its lower bermed route along Pemberton Creek may need to be rerouted at the time of the Phase 3 development (this phase is the contaminated site).
 It is understood through early consultation with trail users, that there is an opportunity to develop a trail system that best reflects the needs of the community and traditional use of the trails.
 The Pemberton Waterfall Trail could also be improved as a community amenity as well as trailhead improvements.

 Housing Diversity and Use Questions